DNJha/dnjha.github.io/_pages/about.md

 * His research interests include Cloud Computing, Internet of Things and Machine Learning.
 He was also involved in design and developement of multiple [IoT simulators](https://rajivranjan.net/iotsim/iotsim-release/).

-* He is current working on Trusted Public Cloud project where his main aim to design and develop a trusted environment for user specific applications executing in public cloud environment..
+* He is current working on Trusted Public Cloud project where his main aim to design and develop a trusted environment for user specific applications executing in public cloud environment.

 <!--I graduated from [Bhagalpur College of Engineering, Bhagalpur]() in 2012 and -->
 * He completed his Masters of Technology (MTech) from [Jawaharlal Nehru University](https://www.jnu.ac.in/scss) in 2015 where he was advised by Prof. [Deo Prakash Vidyarthi](https://www.jnu.ac.in/content/dpv).
 His dissertation is about <i>Security prioritized resource provisioning in Cloud Computing</i>.